Will-Griffiths-Ireland/Mars-Colony-One/README.md

 - HTML5
 - CSS3
 - Javascript (Only for fontawesome)
 - Powerpoint (Initial Logo Creation)
+- Balsamiq for wireframes
 - Paint.net (Image editing/sizing/compression)
 - Github for version control and deployment
 - Gitpod for development